What Living With Bipolar Really Feels Like

 Living Through Psychosis

 Bipolar is not always just mood swings.
 One of the most difficult parts of my journey with this condition was experiencing psychosis.
-Like as much as 60 percent of people living with bipolar disorder, I lost touch with what was real.
+As many as 60 percent of people who have bipolar disorder experience this.
+I lost touch with what was real.
 I had paranoia, delusions, and terrifying thoughts that didn’t make sense to anyone but me.

 Psychosis is disorienting and frightening.
 You can’t trust your own perceptions or thoughts.
 For me, it was a wake-up call that this wasn’t something I could handle on my own.